LiorKogan/V1/README.md

 ![V1](Pictures/Q010.png)

 A **horizontal purple rectangle** represents a _horizontal quantifier_.
-It contains a quantifier type.
+The text inside the rectangle denotes the quantifier type.

 Eleven horizontal quantifier types are defined (as for vertical quantifiers, except the _All_ quantifier).
 Their semantics are similar to those of vertical quantifiers. _All_ can be implemented by chaining relationship's expressions or by using vertical quantifiers (see Q100).